lavishsaluja/Mahabali/README.md

 We plan to develop Jarvis which does all work from A-Z in such situations.\
 The system will be able to:

-1. Send Unmanned aerial vehicles to
+1. Send Unmanned aerial vehicles to:
 	- **Find** people who may be stranded in floods (and not easily visible from ground) and return their location to our server and,
 	- **Identify** the faces of all people and match them with the database of **missing people** and return their location to our server.
-2. Help them **navigate** to safe locations by situation aware algorithm(s) that suggests **optinmal path** to travel through and will **accompany them** until and unless they reach the nearest safe place. (safe places would be marked by us in the city or outside the city)
+2. Help them **navigate** to safe locations by situation aware algorithm(s) that suggests **optimal path** to travel through and will **accompany them** until and unless they reach the nearest safe place. (safe places would be marked by us in the city or outside the city)
 3. Server finds a situation-aware algorithms considering the real time weather updates and on ground conditions and return that path to the drone
-4. Lavish Saluja
+4.

 ### Table of Contents